Free Educational Resource

 Notice to Vacate

 A written notice you give your landlord (usually 60 days before your lease ends) saying you plan to move out.
-Miss this deadline and your lease may auto-renew.
+Miss this and your lease may auto-renew.

 Lease Renewal